-DT - Textiles
+DT -Textiles OPTIONS

-Textiles is being offered as an internal DT endorsement.
-The course will also provide you with continuity between GCSE and the A Level Fashion and Textiles course.
+Textiles is being offered as an internal D&T endorsement.
+The course will provide you with continuity between GCSE and the A Level Fashion and Textiles course.
 You will explore a range of practical skills which allow you to use fashion and textiles in a creative and imaginative way.
 This will involve experimenting with different decorative and constructional techniques to design and make your own quality products.
-You will also gain an understanding about fashion trends, fabric construction, industrial design processes, recycling textiles and how designers get inspiration.
+You will also gain an understanding about fashion trends, fabric construction, industrial design processes, recycling textiles and how designers gain inspiration.

-The Year 9 pre-GCSE project provides you with the opportunity to design and make your own textiles garment and become more confident with dressmaking skills.
-You will be able to construct your very own pyjama shorts as part of this short introductory project.
+The Year 9 pre-GCSE project provides you with the opportunity to design and make your own textiles product and become more confident with decorative skills.
+You will be able to enhance your applique and embroidery skills as part of this short and creative introductory project.